 INFORMATION YOU PROVIDE ABOUT OTHERS

 Do not provide or allow others to provide personal information about anyone unless you, on your own behalf and on behalf of anyone whose information you provide : (a) have reviewed and agree with this Privacy Policy, and (b) are authorized to and do consent to have all data used and transferred internationally.
-By submitting any personal information about others you represent and warrant that you received such authorized beforehand.
+By submitting any personal information about others you represent and warrant that you received such authorization beforehand.

 SECURITY

-Budidjaja Corp takes the security of the information it collects seriously.
-Budidjaja Corp has therefore implemented technology and security policies and procedures intended to reduce the risk of accidental destruction or loss, or the unauthorized disclosure or access to, such information, reasonably appropriate to the nature of the data concerned.
+We take the security of the information it collects seriously.
+We, Budidjaja Corp, has therefore implemented technology and security policies and procedures intended to reduce the risk of accidental destruction or loss, or the unauthorized disclosure or access to, such information, reasonably appropriate to the nature of the data concerned.
 Any information disclosed online is vulnerable to interception and misuse by unauthorized parties.
 Therefore, we cannot guarantee complete security if you provide personal information.

 CHANGES AND UPDATES TO THIS PRIVACY POLICY